jlab/marbel/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE]() file for details.

----

 Feel free to reach out if you have any questions or need further assistance with the usage of the tool.